capacitor-community/bluetooth-le/README.md

 ```

 Start listening to changes of the value of a characteristic.
-Note that you should only start the notifications once in your app and share the data and
+Note that you should only start the notifications once per characteristic in your app and share the data and
 not call `startNotifications` in every component that needs the data.
 For an example, see [usage](#usage).